aaliyahthomas/public-utility-company-regression-model/README.md

 ## Usage

 Run the notebook top to bottom in Google Colab or Jupyter.
 Ensure `AICPA_regressionAnalysisData.csv` is in the working directory before running the first cell.

-## Notes

-- I am not certain how `coolDD` and `heatDD` factor into the broader project beyond this notebook — they appear in the raw data but aren't used in either model here.
-Worth confirming against the assignment brief if this README is meant to represent the full project.